CHRISTOPHER

 - Clear mailing labels (I used Avery 8660 for inkjet)

-- Whatever you want to make your frame out of, I used two pieces of lexan and some carriage bolts.
+- Whatever you want to make your frame out of, I used two pieces of lexan and

 - X-acto knife